 Street Meeting Twenty Second

-There are many days when I would judge the day unimportant, concluding that remaining comfortably in my home after the worship service would be entirely appropriate.
+There have been many times when I would judge the day to be insignificant, concluding that remaining comfortably in my home after the worship service would be entirely appropriate.
 My mind is quick to offer excuses—going out in this heat would be torture, I have just given a message to the sheep, or the usual indifference of the people.
 Yet, these are the very same days that leave me filled with gratitude that I did not heed my own excuses and stepped out into the field anyway.
-I am reminded that our own judgment is a poor architect of the Lord's timing.
+I am reminded that we are poor judges of the Lord's timing.
 The days I am most tempted to settle into the shade are often the days God has appointed for the light to shine through our witness.
 We step out in weakness, often against our own inclinations, only to find that the field was ready and waiting for the sower to simply appear.

 Luke 19:28-44

 After the midday gathering, I knelt before the LORD in my study, spreading my soul out before Him in utter helplessness.
-I was pressed in my spirit as to how I can rightly dispense the morning’s Word.—the triumphal entry of our King into Jerusalem—to the souls gathered at the park that afternoon.
+I was pressed in my spirit as to how I can rightly divide the morning’s text—the triumphal entry of our King into Jerusalem—to the souls gathered at the park that afternoon.
 Though the message was both expository in its truth and experiential in its depth, I found myself, as always, at a loss.
-I stood entirely dependent upon Him, knowing that without His leading, the words would be but empty air.
+I am entirely dependent upon the grace of God, knowing that without His leading, the words would be but empty air.

 It was in prayer that the Spirit opened the Scriptures further.
 In that moment, a sharp, evangelistic edge was realized within the text.
 When the hour came to speak, I was assisted with a power not my own.
 The delivery shifted into a desperate and most affectionate plea.
 Just as the Lord wept over Jerusalem because the things belonging to their peace were hidden from their eyes, I felt a holy grief for the people before me.
 I pleaded with the gathered audience, imploring them not to harden their hearts in this hour of visitation.
 I prayed they would see the dire reality of their situation and turn, even now, to the Christ who calls them to Himself.
 The burden of the word no longer rested upon my own shoulders; it was as if the Lord’s own grieving heart was sounding its lament through this weakly vessel.